Memoni language

+Currently, Memoni is considered an endangered language with no proper script of its own and approximately less than two million speakers worldwide.

 History

 The origin of the Memoni language is still debated among the historians of the region.
 It has several different dialects and accents due to the influence of other languages in areas of settlement.
 Memoni is a mixture of Sindhi, Kutchi and Gujarati languages.
 Haji Mohammed Husein Abdel Kareem Nagani spent 40 years inventing a Memoni alphabet in order to bring the Memoni language up to the standard of other major languages in the world.

 The Memon community is generally divided into three major subgroups, Kathiawari Memons, who originated in the Kathiawar region (who speak Memoni), Sindhi Memons (who speak Sindhi) and Kutchi Memons (who speak Kutchi).
-The Memon people from Kathiawar were largely Muslims who followed Hanafi Islam.
+The Memon people from Kathiawar were Muslims who followed Hanafi Islam.

-Sindhi and Kutchi are spoken by both Muslims and non-Muslims, in contrast to the Memoni language, which is exclusively spoken by Memons of Kathiawar origin, who are almost entirely Muslims.
+Sindhi and Kutchi are spoken by both Muslims and non-Muslims, in contrast to the Memoni language, which is exclusively spoken by Memons of Kathiawar origin, who are entirely Muslims.

 In stress, intonation, and everyday speech, Memoni is very similar to Sindhi or Kutchi, but it borrows extensively from Gujarati, Hindustani and Arabic.
 Like most languages of the Indian subcontinent, the sentence structure of Memoni generally follows subject–object–verb order.
 Especially in Pakistan, Memoni language has adopted many Urdu words and phrases.
 Even between different villages of Kathiawar, variations have arisen.